Bowel (Colorectal) Cancer

 The filter on the bag is, is to stop a build up of gas so it goes with away, it doesn't balloon so it's a lot, lot better and it's more comfortable.

 Many people found that the skin around their stoma became very sore.
 This was sometimes because waste matter from their bag got onto the skin and sometimes because they were using a bag that had to be peeled off every time they changed.
 People with temporary stomas sometimes did not seek a solution because they preferred just to cope until their reversal operation.
-Other people resolved their problems by seeking advice from a stoma nurse or changing appliance.
+Other people resolved their problems by seeking advice from a stoma nurse or by changing their stoma bag type.

 Several people experienced distress over bleeding from the stoma because they had not been warned that this could happen.
 One man describes his panic when his stoma began to bleed in the shower.